Drzhivago264/Inference_Portal/README.md

     CUDA_VISIBLE_DEVICES=0 python3 -m vllm.entrypoints.openai.api_server --model gpt2 --port 8080 --dtype half --max-model-len 1024 --api-key {something hard to guess}
     CUDA_VISIBLE_DEVICES=1 python3 -m vllm.entrypoints.openai.api_server --model gpt2 --port 8888 --dtype half --max-model-len 1024 --api-key {something hard to guess}

-If you have more than 1 GPU but you want to do DP (duplicate 1 model on multiple vllm servers on one machine), you can simply setup a NGINX and do load balancing across multiple ports at requests layer.
+If you have more than 1 GPU and you want to do DP (duplicate 1 model on multiple vllm servers on one machine), you can simply setup a NGINX and do load balancing across multiple ports at requests layer.

 If you want to customise frontend, you should run: